sav-che/TL-2/Authors/Bernhardi, Johann Jakob {std. Bernh.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 110](https://www.biodiversitylibrary.org/item/103859#page/120/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 110](https://www.biodiversitylibrary.org/page/33265307) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bernhardi, Johann Jakob {std.
 Bernh.}|first entry]] for this author

 ### Author

 \* Bernhardi, Johann Jakob (1774-1850), German botanist, born and died in Erfurt, studied at the University of Erfurt, privat dozent ib.
-1800, ectraordinary professor 1805, regular professor 1809, also director of the Botanical Garden of Erfurt from 1799-1850, lectured on botany, zoology, mineralogy and materia medica at the medical faculty 1800-1850, editor of the Allgemeines teutsches Garten-Magazin. (*Bernh.*).
+1800, ectraordinary professor 1805, regular professor 1809, also director of the Botanical Garden of Erfurt from 1799-1850, lectured on botany, zoology, mineralogy and materia medica at the medical faculty 1800-1850, editor of the Allgemeines teutsches Garten-Magazin.
+**Abbreviated name**: *Bernh.*

 #### Herbarium and types